 These courses are offered at the Au Sable Institute and are only available to students enrolled in the program.
 Students can take up to two Au Sable courses as general electives towards graduation.
+Courses are outlined in the Course Descriptions section of this catalog.
 See the Au Sable Institute (http://ausable.org) website for additional information and course offerings.